tokenized/specification/README.md

 ### Messages

-All asset messages for the Message related message actions.
+All message payloads for the Message related message actions.

 # License

-Copyright Tokenized (c) 2018
+Copyright 2018 nChain Holdings Limited.